Privacy statement LessonUp B.V.

 Click here to view the data processing agreement for schools.
-The data processing agreement for other purchasers of the LessonUp services is available on request.
+This data processing agreement is available on request for other purchasers of the LessonUp services.

 LessonUp is controller

-This situation occurs if LessonUp processes personal data for its own purposes, e.g. if a trial license is taken out or an account is created to make use of the LessonUp application(s)/services.
+This situation occurs if LessonUp processes personal data for its own purposes, e.g. if a 30-day trial is taken out or an account is created to make use of the LessonUp application(s)/services.